 Driving in Italy: Fine for limited traffic zone (ZTL)

-If you are planning to visit a town in Italy by car, we recommend that you pay attention to the “zona traffico limitato" (ZTL) or Limited Traffic Zones in order to avoid bad surprises.
+If you plan to enter a city in Italy by car, we recommend that you pay attention to the "zona traffico limitato" (ZTL) to avoid unpleasant surprises.

-An overview on what designates the ZTL and the risks that you incur when you enter one of these zones.
+An overview of what ZTL means in Italy and the risks you run when entering one of these zones.

 The ZTLs are zones of restricted circulation, situated in Italian cities that have historic centres.
 Only the local residents and registered vehicles are authorised to drive there.